sacchitkale-io/UnsupervisedDomainAdaptation/README.md

-This is an  Implementation of Unsupervised Domain Adaptation using BackPropgation
+This is an  Implementation of Unsupervised Domain Adaptation using BackPropagation